OpenPEPPOL/poacc-upgrade-3/README.md

-# PEPPOL BIS Upgrade
+# Peppol BIS Upgrade

-This repository is used for the PEPPOL BIS Upgrade project.
+This repository is used for the Peppol BIS Upgrade project.